Self-harm

 Health and life stages that increase your risk

-Thoughts of suicide of self-harm can be related to burnout, depression, anxiety and PTSD.
+Thoughts of suicide or self-harm can be related to burnout, depression, anxiety and PTSD.
 Substance misuse and poor physical health are also risk factors.
 The younger you are, the higher you are at risk of self-harm and suicidal thoughts.
 Statistics and risks aside, the reality is it can happen to anyone at any stage in life.

 Talking can help

-Beginning to articulate and talk about these thoughts with someone, let alone process how you may be feeling can be overwhelming and exhausting.
+Beginning to articulate and talk about these thoughts with someone, let alone process how you may be feeling, can be overwhelming and exhausting.

-Addressing self-harm and suicidal thoughts may take time but experienced nurses and midwives can listen and help you navigate to a safer space in the short-term and explore some longer-term options for support.
+Addressing self-harm and suicidal thoughts may take time, but experienced nurses and midwives can listen and help you navigate to a safer space in the short term and explore some longer-term options for support.

 Remember, you’re not alone.
-For a compassionate, judgement free confidential chat, call us.
+For a compassionate, judgement-free, confidential chat, call us.

-If you’re worried about a colleague or someone else close to you, call us to talk about how you might best broach it with them.
+If you’re worried about a colleague or someone close to you, call us to talk about how you might best broach it with them.

 Negative thoughts?